Gleam's Elegant Resource Management with `use` Syntax

 }

-This approach offers zero overhead and perfect TypeScript integration while maintaining the automatic cleanup benefits of Gleam's use.
+This approach provides zero overhead and perfect TypeScript integration while maintaining automatic cleanup benefits.

-Effect-TS emerges as the most sophisticated option, providing Gleam-like capabilities with advanced features.
-Its generator-based syntax closely mirrors Gleam's linear flow:
+Effect-TS provides the most sophisticated option, offering Gleam-like capabilities with advanced features:

 import { Effect } from "effect";